 #OnlyLouisiana Thanksgiving Menu Guide

 There are a plethora of ways to feed your soul in Louisiana year-round.
-However, when it comes to the holidays, there’s no better way to feed your soul by enjoying Louisiana cuisine with your family.
+When it comes to the holidays, there’s no better way than enjoying Louisiana cuisine with your family.

-After the main course is finished, dazzle your guests with a rum-soaked pound cake (perhaps using one of the rums from Lula Distillery or Bayou Rum), a cream cheese and chocolate chip bread pudding or stick to the classics with a pecan pie featuring delicious New Roads pecans.
+After the main course is finished, sweeten things up with a rum-soaked pound cake (we suggest using a local rum), dazzle your guests with a coffee and chicory crème brûlée, enjoy the flavors of the season with spiced fig cake, indulge in a cream cheese and chocolate chip bread pudding, or stick to the classics with a pecan pie.

 This menu will surely leave your guests full, happy and ready for that obligatory Thanksgiving nap!
 Be sure to tag your holiday culinary adventures with #OnlyLouisiana this holiday season.

 Want even more menu ideas?
-Check out Louisiana’s Culinary Trails and the Louisiana Seafood Promotion & Marketing Board for more delicious recipes.
+Check our recipe collection and the Louisiana Seafood Promotion & Marketing Board for more delicious recipes.